-- X = Seat not suitable for fitting child seats ISOFIX. - IUF/IL = On equipped vehicles, seat which allows an approved "Universal/semi-universal" or "vehicle specific" child seat to be attached using the ISOFIX system; check that it can be fitted. - (1) A carrycot can be installed across the vehicle and will take up at least two seats.
-Position the child with his or her feet nearest the door. - (2) Move the front seat as far forward as possible to install a rear-facing child seat, then move back the seat in front as far as it will go, although without allowing it to come into contact with the child seat. - (3) Forward-facing child seat; position the seatback of the child seat in contact with the seatback of the vehicle seat.
-Adjust the headrest, or remove it if necessary.
-Do not push the seat in front of the child more than halfway back on its runners and do not recline the seatback more than 25°. - (4) Make sure that the child seat or the child's feet do not prevent the front seat from locking correctly.
-Refer to the information on the "Front seat" in Section 1.
+IUF/IL = On equipped vehicles, seat which allows an approved "Universal/semi-universal or vehicle specific" child seat to be attached using the ISOFIX system; check that it can be fitted.

+- (1) raise the seat to the maximum and position it as far back as possible, tilting the seatback slightly (approximately 25°). - (2) A carrycot can be installed across the vehicle and will take up at least two seats.
+Position the child with their feet nearest the door. - (3) Move the front seat as far forward as possible to install a rear-facing child seat, then move back the seat in front as far as it will go, although without allowing it to come into contact with the child seat. - (4) Forward-facing child seat; position the seatback of the child seat in contact with the seatback of the vehicle seat.
+In all situations, remove the rear headrest of the seat on which the child seat is positioned.
+This must be done before fitting the child seat.
+Refer to the information on "Rear headrests" in Section 3.